Natural Language Processing profiles

 com.hcl.commerce.search.internal.expression.provider.SearchNLPSpecialCharacterProviderHelper

-If the search term contains a special character, add that token in the list of nouns.
+If the search term contains a special character, add that token to the list of nouns.

 MultiWordPriceFilter